MEET THE EVERIDE DIRT BIKE DREAM BUILD: THE KTM 300 XC-W "SPARTA"

 After riding my friend's 2017 KTM XC with Flexx Bars, I knew that was the handlebar I wanted on my future dirt bikes.
 The Flexx bar has an adjustable dampening system that reduces hard hits translating from the bars into your hands and arms.
 To be honest, while I'm riding I don't feel a huge difference, but after the ride is done is when I feel an enormous difference in my hands and wrists, and especially my shoulders and neck.

 To reduce those vibes even more, every single bike I own has the Pro Grip Rally 714 on them.
 They are by far the most comfortable, longest lasting grips I've tried.
+Everyone who comes to my rallies who has followed my recommendation and bought these grips has said they are the most comfortable motorcycle grips they've ever tried.

 Tusk levers are inexpensive while still looking and working great.
 Make sure to take a spare set with you on your rides!